Neuropathy + Vasculopathy + Immunopathy | Wagner and Texas Classifications | Offloading is Key

 Epidemiology and Burden

-- 85% of diabetes-related amputations are preceded by foot ulcers
+- Approximately 80% of diabetes-related lower-limb amputations are preceded by a foot ulcer

 Risk Factors